cpq/bare-metal-programming-guide/README.md

 ## MCU boot and vector table

-When STM32F429 MCU boots, it reads a so-called "vector table" from the beginning of flash memory.
+When an ARM MCU boots, it reads a so-called "vector table" from the beginning of flash memory.
 A vector table is a concept common to all ARM MCUs.
 That is a array of 32-bit addresses of interrupt handlers.
 First 16 entries are reserved by ARM and are common to all ARM MCUs.
 The rest of interrupt